 The best mint cheesecake!
 This decadent cheesecake is made with a rich chocolate cake base that’s soaked with loads Irish cream.
 It’s topped with a minty green cheesecake layer made with even more Irish cream and dotted with Andy’s chocolate mint candy.
 And, to top it all off, I added some minty Irish cream whipped cream, drizzled melted chocolate and some chocolate mint macarons.
 Perfect for the holidays!

-Watch my video recipe for my step-by-step instructions!
+Watch my YouTube video recipe for my step-by-step instructions and see how I put together this Christmas cheesecake!
 Want to receive new recipe updates?
-Make sure to subscribe to my YouTube channel to get email notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel to get email notifications!

 I used my ‘Best Chocolate Cake’ recipe for the base for this cake.
 It’s chocolate-y, fudge-y and rich; the perfect complement for the creamy mint cheesecake.
 I have a separate, in-depth tutorial for this cake recipe!
 I made half of the original recipe and to make it easy for you, I included those measurements below (and the video)!
 Soak the cake layer with extra Irish cream for even more flavor!